BootUpCode/BootUpCode/README.md

 ## Hello, and welcome!

 Hey, I'm Martijn!
-I create small and large programming projects for fun in my spare time.
+I create programming projects for fun in my spare time.
 My goal is to improve my ability to write applications in Java and C#, and to explore other languages and frameworks.

 ### My Projects